IOS 8: Health

 HealthKit is a service that allows developers to make apps that integrate with the new Health app.
 The Health app primarily aggregates data from fitness apps installed on the user's device, except for steps and flights climbed, which are tracked through the motion processor on the user's iPhone.
 Users can enter their medical history in Medical ID, which is accessible on the lock screen, in case of an emergency.

 HomeKit

 HomeKit serves as a software framework that lets users set up their iPhone to configure, communicate with, and control smart-home appliances.
 By designing rooms, items and actions in the HomeKit service, users can enable automatic actions in the house through a simple voice dictation to Siri or through apps.

 Manufacturers of HomeKit-enabled devices are required to purchase a license, and all HomeKit products are required to have an encryption co-processor.
 Equipment manufactured without HomeKit-support can be enabled for use through a "gateway" product, such as a hub that connects between those devices and the HomeKit service.

 Passbook

-The Passbook app on iOS 8 was updated to include Apple Pay, a digital payment service, available on iPhone 6 and 6 Plus with the release of iOS 8.1.
+The Passbook app on iOS 8 was updated to support Apple Pay, a digital payment service, available on iPhone 6 and 6 Plus with the release of iOS 8.1.